 You can receive all the federal and provincial grants in your RBC RESP.
 These include CESG, CLB, BTCESG, QESI and SAGES (suspended)

 You can open an account by visiting your local branch.
 For some of the investment types, you may also be able to open an account online.

 Starting to set money aside in a RESP for your children is a smart way of giving them a head start and protecting your loved ones’ financial future.

-Whether you decide to go with RBC RESP or any of the other RESP providers in Canada, it is important to start early, save regularly and keep an eye on those investment cost.
+Whether you decide to open RESP at RBC or any of the other RESP providers in Canada, it is important to start early, save regularly and keep an eye on those investment cost.

 Your future self will thank you for it!